cschneider/Karaf-Tutorial/docs/karaf-tutorial-02/index.md

 In the first part of the Karaf Tutorial we learned how to use maven and blueprint to offer and use pojo services and how to use the http service to publish a servlet.

 In this second part we concentrate on configuration for our OSGi bundles.
-Unlike servlet containers OSGi contains a very good specification for configuration: The Config Admin Service from the OSGi enterprise spec.

-In this tutorial we will cover ussing the Config Admin Service with pure OSGi and blueprint and how to automatically deploy config files with your bundles.

-The practical parts of this tutorial can be found on github in [https://github.com/cschneider/Karaf-Tutorial/tree/master/configadmin|https://github.com/cschneider/Karaf-Tutorial/tree/master/configadmin]
+In this tutorial we will cover ussing the [Configuration Admin Service](https://osgi.org/specification/osgi.cmpn/7.0.0/service.cm.html) with plain OSGi APIs and blueprint and how to automatically deploy config files with your bundles.
+The examples can be found on github [https://github.com/cschneider/Karaf-Tutorial/tree/master/configadmin]

 ## The Configuration Admin Service spec

 We will first get a fast overview of the Configuration Admin Service spec.
 There two main interfaces for us to use:

-* ConfigurationAdmin - Allows to retrieve and change configurations.
+- **ConfigurationAdmin** - Allows to retrieve and change configurations.
 This service is offered by the Config Admin Service implementation
-* ManagedService - Allows to react on configuration changes.
+- **ManagedService** - Allows to react on configuration changes.
 You have to implement this and register it as a service to get notified

 So basically a configuration in the Config Admin Service is a Dictionary that contains attributes and their values.
 The Dictionary is identified by a persistent identifier (pid).
-This is simply a String that should uniquely identify the configuration.
+This is simply a String that uniquely identifies the configuration.

 ## How to work with configuration?

-While you can retrieve a configuration using the ConfigurationAdmin.getConfiguration interface I would not recommend to do so.
+While you can retrieve a configuration using the ConfigurationAdmin.getConfiguration interface I do not recommend to do so.
 OSGi is very dynamic so it may happen that your bundle starts before the config admin service or that the config admin service did not yet read the configuration.
 So you may end up sometimes getting Null for the configuration.

-So the recommended way is to use a ManagedService and react on updates.
+The recommended way is to use a ManagedService and react on updates.
 If your bundle can not start without config then it is a good idea to create the pojo class to be configured on the first update received.

 ## Introducing our very simple class to be configured